ihsaan-ullah/meta-album/DataFormat/README.md

 # Check Data Format
-To check if your dataset is correctly formatted before running the **Preliminary Report Script**, use the python script `check_data_format.py`.
+To check if your dataset is correctly formatted before running the **Factsheet Script**, use the python script `check_data_format.py`.

 You can run the script in the following way